cloudevents/spec/discovery.md

 The deployment relationship of a Discovery Endpoint to the Services and Event Producers that it advertises is out of scope of this specification.
-For example, a Discovery Endpoint could choose to be implemented as part of a Service, or Event Producer, or it could be acting as an independent aggregrator of this metadata.
+For example, a Discovery Endpoint could choose to be implemented as part of a Service, or Event Producer, or it could be acting as an independent aggregator of this metadata.
 This implementation detail will be transparent to consumers.

-The main usecase to condider from the viewpoint of the event consumer is what services are available, and what event types do they generate?
+The main use-case to consider from the viewpoint of the event consumer is what services are available, and what event types do they generate?

-The CloudEvent `source` attribute is a potential cause of high fanout.
+The CloudEvent `source` attribute is a potential cause of high fan-out.
 For example, consider a blob storage system where each directory constitutes a distinct `source` attribute value.
 For this reason, the exact CloudEvents `source` attribute value that might appear in a CloudEvent will not appear in